 I live in an area where crime has increased rapidly over the years.
 Cases such as a 2 year old girl getting stabbed by her mother have been a subject of community gossip instead of shock.
-Shootings & stabbings have become nothing of a surprise as society has seemingly become desensitized to the law.
+Shootings and stabbings have become nothing of a surprise as society has seemingly become desensitised to the law.

-Law acts as an intricate theoretical & practical system, which has a great effect in our everyday lives.
-Specific areas of law I anticipate studying include Criminal law & also Tort law as reading, Brian Heap's, “Law Casebook” has stimulated my mind.
+Law acts as an intricate theoretical and practical system, which has a great effect in our everyday lives.
+Specific areas of law I anticipate studying include criminal law and also Tort law as reading, Brian Heap's, “Law Casebook” has stimulated my mind.
 Human Rights law also became an interest of mine when media coverage of the ongoing Terri Schiavo case intrigued me.

 A topic which interests me is the evolving subject of history, much like the developments in the legal world.